Schaumburg Estate Planning Attorney

 Our knowledgeable Schaumburg estate planning team offers several different services depending on your family’s needs:

 A will directs the distribution of your property, assets, and wishes.
 It also provides instructions for the care of your children if you pass away while they are minors.
 Wills are typically fairly simple to draft and can be completed in the span of a few days.
-Sometimes, more complicated wills require multiple attorney-client meetings and take several weeks to draft — however, in the big scheme of things, even a will that takes weeks to complete can help save months or years of headaches down the road.
+Sometimes, more complicated wills require multiple attorney-client meetings and take several weeks to draft — however, in the grand scheme of things, even a will that takes weeks to complete can help save months or years of headaches down the road.
 The worth of a will far exceeds the time and investment required to create it

 Trusts can be used to avoid formal probate proceedings, allowing your property to be transferred outside of the court system.
 This allows a third party to hold assets for a beneficiary so that the distribution of funds may happen more quickly than through probate court.
 Our Schaumburg office can help you set up a trust account today